SAthalye8/AE8803_Project_SA/README.md

  - Simulation video for hybrid reciprocal velocity obstacle (HRVO):
  ![HRVO](https://user-images.githubusercontent.com/103329531/206858041-9f0598bd-eee4-4a97-90ef-94e8a6bf3929.gif)

- - To reproduce the above results, please run `ECE` and follow the on-screen instructions.
-The necessary packages are listed in
+ - To reproduce the above results, please run `ECE6563_Project_Final_Code.py` and follow the on-screen instructions.
+The necessary packages are listed in `requirements.txt`.